RSS

 Does Halifax's Deed Transfer Tax Make It Tough for Out-of-Province Buyers?

-Understanding how these policies work can help buyers plan properly and avoid surprises during the purchase process.
+Understanding how these policies work — and critically, how they differ from each other — can help buyers plan properly and avoid a very expensive mistake at the closing table.

 Who This Guide Is For